Bodmin

 Bodmin (Bosvena) is a town and civil parish in Cornwall, England, United Kingdom.
 It is situated south-west of Bodmin Moor.

 The extent of the civil parish corresponds fairly closely to that of the town so is mostly urban in character.
 It is bordered to the east by Cardinham parish, to the southeast by Lanhydrock parish, to the southwest and west by Lanivet parish, and to the north by Helland parish.

-Bodmin had a population of 14,736 as of the 2011 Census.
-It was formerly the county town of Cornwall until the Crown Courts moved to Truro which is also the administrative centre (before 1835 the county town was Launceston).
-Bodmin was in the administrative North Cornwall District until local government reorganisation in 2009 abolished the District (see also Cornwall Council).
-The town is part of the North Cornwall parliamentary constituency, which is represented by Scott Mann MP.
+At the 2021 census the population of the parish was 16,909.